Nibirupool/zh-nomp/README.md

-# BitcoinZ - ZHash Node Open Mining Portal
+# Safecoin - ZHash Node Open Mining Portal

-This is a ZHash mining pool based off of Z-NOMP
+This is a ZHash mining pool based off of Z-NOMP and ZH-Nomp.

 #### Production Usage Notice
 This is beta software.
 All of the following are things that can change and break an existing ZH-NOMP setup: functionality of any feature, structure of configuration files and structure of redis data.
 If you use this software in production then *DO NOT* pull new code straight into production usage because it can and often will break your setup and require you to tweak things like config files or redis data. *Only tagged releases are considered stable.*